bvi1994/marko-giphy-keyboard/tutorial.md

 ## Encapulation of a component (custom tags) {#part-two}

-Lets encapsulate the component that we have written into one component now.
+Let's encapsulate the component that we have written into one component now.
 First, remove both components in `src/components` (`app-layout.marko` and `mouse-mask.marko` components) that were generated by the `marko-create` helper.

 In the `src/components` folder, create a folder called `search-bar`.
-Afterwards, create a file called `search-bar.marko`.
+Afterwards, create a file called `search-bar.marko` in that folder.
 Then cut the entire source code in `src/pages/index/index.marko` and paste it into the new `search-bar.marko` file that you just created.

 In `index.marko`, put in the following lines: